 The Guptas' true strength is in the immense flexibility of their Goods-based economy.
-Use Ayurveda to balance your Resources, and make sure to Acquire cards.
-You can shift smoothly between wealth and strong Market control.
-Sri Gupta and your development Chandragupta I both give you a Break through for significant gives you the option to flip to your Merchant Empire as fast as you can, rather than linger as Merchants waiting to Acquire more that might appear in the Market.
-You might want to do this for an earlier card, seeing as Glory is your Accession card.
+Use Ayurveda to balance your Resources and Acquire cards.
+You can shift smoothly between massive wealth, strong Market control, or even a classic rush.
+Your Accession card and Sri Gupta, both give you a Break through for , allowing you to not linger on the starting side of your Merchants card waiting to Acquire one, and instead start using the more powerful Merchant Empire side as soon as possible.